Working Class Creative Exchange Guide

 Amie Kirby

-Young Trustee of Arts Emergency and Project Manager of The Working Class Movement Library’s Big Flame Project
+Young Trustee of Arts Emergency and Project Manager of The Working Class Movement Library’s Big Flame Project.
+Founder of Breeze Frame Film Club, Cultural Enrichment Programme Coordinator at Venture Arts and Founder of the Crip Culture Collective.

 Filmmaker and Factory International’s Neighbourhood Organiser for Moston